plforacle/mysql-enterprise/security-user/security-user.md

 - serverA  PRIVATE ip: (client_ip)

-## Task 1: Connect to mysql-advanced om serverA
+## Task 1: Connect to mysql-enterprise om Server

 1. Connect to your mysql-enterprise with administrative user